Skip to main content

 • Ensuring that this policy and associated procedures are reviewed, communicated and fully implemented.

-Deans/Chairs are responsible for:
+Chairs are responsible for:

-• Assigning a PLAR contact to liaise between the Pathways Office and faculty as necessary. • Making available SMEs to determine appropriate assessment methods for Candidates, grade assessments and submission of results
+• Assigning a PLAR contact to liaise between the Enrolment Centre and faculty as necessary.

-Registrar is responsible for:
+Office of the Registrar is responsible for:

-• Coordinating and managing all PLAR related activities on behalf of the College • Supporting students and prospective students in matters related to PLAR
+• Coordinating and managing all PLAR related activities on behalf of the College.

 Students are responsible for:

-• Initiating the PLAR process and all subsequent requirements and submissions. • Checking their enrolment status when applying for PLAR.
+• Checking their enrolment status when applying for PLAR.
 Receiving PLAR credit may affect a student’s course load, which in turn may affect fees and eligibility for financial support (OSAP), scholarships, bursaries and other sponsorships.